batorlancs/formtask/README.md

   description: company.description.value,
 });
 ```
-### 2. Upload employee data to the "employees" subcollection to the referenced document
+### 2. Upload employee data to the "employees" subcollection to the referenced company document

 Loop through each employee in the array and upload them
 ```